 A Jack Nicklaus Signature golf course that introduced the Golden Bear’s design work to Lake Oconee in 1992, Great Waters is a dramatic layout that offers some of the most breathtaking golf scenery in the Southeast.
 Consistently ranked among the Top 100 courses in the nation, Great Waters earned the distinction from LINKS Magazine as one of the “10 most significant and influential courses of the past two decades.”

 The impressive elevations, dense forests and breathtaking views that define the 27 holes at the National returned freshly renovated in the spring of 2014, following the first major remodel of the Tom Fazio design since the original 18 holes debuted.

 Defined by a dramatic routing along the Lake Oconee shoreline, this Rees Jones design is a true risk/reward layout.
 The Oconee course offers inspiring lake views while presenting options to play shots over inlets of Lake Oconee, or carry corners of tree-lined doglegs.

-Reserved for Creek Club club member play, the newest course at Reynolds Lake Oconee captures the natural essence of the undulating terrain unique to the Lake Oconee region.
+Reserved for Platinum Member play, the newest course at Reynolds Lake Oconee captures the natural essence of the undulating terrain unique to the Lake Oconee region.
 Golf course architect Jim Engh utilized the innate detail of the property, which lends itself to spectacular viewing corridors from endless angles.